ministryofjustice/moj-design-system/app/views/components/pagination/README.md

 ## How it works

-There are 2 ways to use the Pagination component.
+There are 2 ways to use the pagination component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/), you can use the Nunjucks macro.

 The component can be configured to hide or show the result count, previous and next buttons, ellipses or numbers.